cpiod/JH_mega_challenges_pack/README.md

 - Angel of Darkness: light range is 4 everywhere
 - Angel of Volatility: every floor has a volatile storage, enemies are unstable
-- Angel of Infestation: all the moons are infested
-- Angel of the Hunt: you’ll be hunted
 - Angel of Hell: an eventful adventure
-- Angel of Desolation: the moons have scars of previous battles
 - Angel of Bullet Rain: whenever you shoot, all the bullets of the weapon are used at once
 - Angel of Monomania: you love your weapon.
 You won’t change it for anything else!
 - Angel of Carpentry: what if you were not a soldier but a humble carpenter?
 - Angel of Real Time: in combat, you have only 1s to decide what to do
 - Angel of no Retreat (by Deemzul): you cannot move away from enemies that you see unless moving towards another enemy

 - Trial of Tourism (by Sihoiba): visit the moons of Jupiter peacefully
 - Trial of Purgatory: enter the Purgatory, loot its uniques, and meet its boss…
 - and many more to come!